ClinicEvents/GenAI-Health-Hackathon/README.md

 ![alt text](images/image-7.png)

-4. This will take you to the Workshop, click Open AWS console to connect to your AWS Account
+4. This will take you to the Workshop, click "Open AWS console" to connect to your AWS Account

 ![alt text](images/image-8.png)